|

 That's

-include a copyright notice on subsequent recordings.
-The
+a copyright notice on subsequent recordings.
+The writer still

 PRACTICAL